 Operations and Logistics Plan

-Your operations and logistics plan cover everything you need to physically run your company.
+Your operations and logistics plans cover everything you need to run your company physically.
 Office space, technological needs, personnel, and warehousing needs all fall into this category.

 Don’t forget to include details about: